-We do not generally seek publicity for grants awarded.
+We do not generally seek publicity for grants awarded, in particular for small grants.
 However, you may include the name of the awarding Trust or Foundation in donor lists in your charity’s annual report and, where applicable, on a donor board.
-We do not currently have logos.
 For any queries around publicity or publications, please contact us on 020 8238 8890.

-In the case of one-off grants and capital projects we always appreciate receiving confirmation that the building works have been completed or that a vehicle or piece of equipment has been purchased.
+In the case of one-off grants and capital projects we always appreciate receiving confirmation that the building works have been competed or that a vehicle or piece of equipment has been purchased.

 If you have received a grant from the Trusts previously you must wait until you have submitted your final grant report, typically 12 months from the date of the final payment, before making a fresh application.